Colonial Williamsburg (prev #: EDU-592H)

 Elementary School Sessions: A Multifaceted American Heritage: Colonization, Conflict, and Compromise (1607–1781)

-• Identify and analyze significant 17th- and 18th-century economic, political, and social events that led to American independence from Great Britain
+• Identify and analyze significant seventeenth- and eighteenth-century economic, political, and social events that led to American independence from Great Britain

 Secondary School Sessions: Evolving Perspectives on American Identity: Resistance, Revolution, and Reform (1607–1870)

-• Chart the evolution of citizenship and American identity from the settlement of Jamestown through the U.S. Civil War and make connections to the present-day United States
+• Chart the evolution of American identity from British colonization to the Revolutionary War and through the U.S. Civil War and the Fifteenth Amendment to make connections to the present-day United States

-• Evaluate the way historical events from 1606 to 1865 have impacted American identity
+• Evaluate how historical events from 1607 to 1870 have impacted American identity

-• Apply instructional strategies that encourage civil discourse from multiple perspectives using primary and secondary sources
+• Effectively apply instructional strategies using primary and secondary sources to reach diverse learners

 Instructors